Lemonade, Inc.

 Lemonade, Inc. is an American insurance company.
 The company offers renters' insurance, homeowners' insurance, car insurance, pet insurance, and term life insurance in the United States, as well as contents and liability policies in Germany and the Netherlands and renters' insurance in France.
 The company is based in New York City and has approximately 2.9 million customers.
-Lemonade does not hire human employees to process claims for customers, instead using artificial intelligence and chatbots to process claims.
+Lemonade's business model focuses heavily on the usage of artificial intelligence and chatbots, with the company selling 98% of its policies through AI and handling over 60% of claims with AI.

 History

 2015–2019

 Lemonade was founded by Daniel Schreiber (former president of Powermat Technologies) and Shai Wininger (co-founder of Fiverr) in April 2015.
 Schreiber and Wininger were tech entrepreneurs with no insurance background.

 In December 2015, the company secured $13 million in seed money from Sequoia Capital and Aleph.

 In August 2016, the company raised $13 million in funding from XL Innovate (part of XL Group), followed by a $34 million Series B funding round in December 2016.
 The Series B round was led by General Catalyst with participation from Thrive Capital, Tusk Ventures, and GV (formerly Google Ventures).

 In May 2016, Lemonade became one of the few insurance companies to receive B-Corporation certification.

 In April 2017, the company announced additional investors: Allianz and Ashton Kutcher’s Sound Ventures.
 In December 2017, Softbank invested an additional $120 million in the company in a Series C round, increasing the total money raised by the company to around $180 million.

 In April 2019, Lemonade announced a further $300 million investment in a Series D financing led by SoftBank Group, with participation from Allianz, General Catalyst, GV, OurCrowd, and Thrive Capital, increasing the total money raised by the company to $480 million.